 Beck Institute on Religion and Poverty

-The Bertram M. Beck Institute on Religion and Poverty is an ecumenical institute that partners with New York City interfaith religious and lay leaders who are moved to alleviate poverty in our affluent society.
+The Beck Institute on Religion and Poverty is an ecumenical institute that partners with New York City interfaith religious and lay leaders who are moved to alleviate poverty in our affluent society.
 It is committed to preparing leaders who promote social justice and serve the poor.
 Founded in 1999 and based at Fordham University's Graduate School of Social Service (GSS), the Beck Institute promotes interdisciplinary collaboration across University departments and with the broader community.

 The Beck Institute seeks to: